 SPLICE (Summer institute for Performance, Listening, Interpretation, and Creation of Electroacoustic music) is a weeklong, intensive program for performers and composers to experience, explore, interpret, and create music for instruments and electronics.

 For SPLICE 2017 the guest performer will be Mari Kimura, a violinist and composer who works extensively with technology and is a pioneer of interactive computer music.
 The guest composer will be Paula Matthusen, a composer who has written extensively for instruments and electronics, and who received the 2014 Elliott Carter Rome Prize.

 The SPLICE Institute’s infectious enthusiasm was clear from the long applause at the three concerts the following day, in which participant performers presented world premieres by their composer peers.
 A wide range of skills were represented, from composers or performers working with electronic media for the first time to experienced electroacoustic musicians trying out new techniques.
 No doubt the SPLICE Institute will continue to grow as a hub of contemporary electroacoustic performance.

 SPLICE is designed for performers and composers who are interested in new music that integrates instrumental performance with electronic sound.

 Performers engage in workshops that provide them with the knowledge to setup and problem solve the basic technology involved in such performances.
-Additionally, performers will learn about the aesthetic and performance considerations of this medium, culminating in a performance on the final day.
+Additionally, performers will learn about the aesthetic and performance considerations of this medium.
+Participant performers perform a work by a participant, faculty, or other composer on the final day.